-- 26. For the purpose of this Recommendation, the following definitions shall apply: - i.
-Floating object (FOB): Any natural or artificial floating (i.e. surface or subsurface) object with no capability of moving on its own.
+- 31. For the purpose of this Recommendation, the following definitions shall apply: - a) Floating object (FOB): Any natural or artificial floating (i.e., surface or subsurface) object with no capability of moving on its own.
 FADs are those FOBs that are man-made and intentionally deployed and/or tracked.
-Logs are those FOBs that are accidently lost from anthropic and natural sources. - ii.
-Fish-Aggregating device (FAD): Permanent, semi-permanent or temporary object, structure or device of any material, man-made or natural, which is deployed and/or tracked, and used to aggregate fish for subsequent capture.
-FADs can either be anchored (aFADs) or drifting (dFADs). - iii.
-FAD set: setting a fishing gear around a tuna school associated with a FAD. - iv.
-Operational buoy: Any instrumented buoy, previously activated, switched on and deployed at sea, which transmits position and any other available information such as eco-sounder estimates. - v.
-Activation: The act of enabling satellite communication services by the buoy supplier company at the request of the buoy owner.
+Logs are those FOBs that are accidently lost from anthropic and natural sources. - b) Fish-Aggregating device (FAD): Permanent, semi-permanent or temporary object, structure or device of any material, man-made or natural, which is deployed and/or tracked, and used to aggregate fish for subsequent capture.
+FADs can either be anchored (aFADs) or drifting (dFADs). - c) FAD set: Setting a fishing gear around a tuna school associated with a FAD. - d) Operational buoy: Any instrumented buoy, previously activated, switched on and deployed at sea, which transmits position and any other available information such as eco-sounder estimates. - e) Activation: The act of enabling satellite communication services by the buoy supplier company at the request of the buoy owner.
 The owner then starts paying fees for communication services.
-The buoy can be transmitting or not, depending if it has been manually switched on. - 27.
-In order to reduce the fishing mortality of juvenile bigeye and yellowfin tunas, purse seine and baitboat vessels fishing for, or vessels supporting activities to fish for, bigeye, yellowfin and skipjack tunas in association with FADs in the high seas or EEZs shall be prohibited during a [two][three]-month period in 2022, as indicated in paragraph 28 below: - 28.
-1 January to [28 February 2022][31 March 2022][and a third month of the CPC's choosing], throughout the Convention area.
-[CPCs shall decide what additional month will be closed for their fleets in the Convention area and notify the Secretariat of that decision by [February 28, 2022].]
-This should be reviewed and, if necessary, revised based on advice by the SCRS taking into account monthly trends in free school and FAD-associated catches and the monthly variability in the proportion of juvenile tuna in catches.
-SCRS should provide this advice to the Commission in 2020. - 29.
-In addition, each CPC shall ensure its vessels do not deploy drifting FADs during a period of 15 days prior to the start of the closure period.
+The buoy can be transmitting or not, depending if it has been manually switched on.